Innovation in payments supports global economic growth: UBF

 -Ends-

-Established in 1982, UAE Banks Federation (UBF) is the sole representative body comprising 59 members of banks and organisations operating in the UAE.
+Established in 1982, UAE Banks Federation (UBF) is a professional representative body comprising 59 members of banks and organizations operating in the UAE.
 UBF advocates the interests of all its members and enhances cooperation and coordination between them in order to elevate the UAE's banking ecosystem for the benefit of members, customers, and the overall UAE economy.

-UBF's mission and objectives are focused on representing its members and defending their rights and interests.
-UBF provides a platform for cooperation and the exchange of ideas and expertise among its members and plays a significant role in raising public awareness about the contributions of the UAE banking sector to the economic and social development of the country.
+UBF's mission and objectives are focused on representing its members and defending their rights and interest.
+UBF provides a platform for cooperation and exchange of ideas and expertise among its members and plays a major role in raising public awareness about the contributions of the UAE banking sector to the economic and social development of the country.

-UBF has a 22-member Advisory Council consisting of CEOs and General Managers from member banks and financial institutions, which oversees the implementation of UBF's policies and activities.
-The CEOs Council also makes directional decisions through UBF's General Secretariat for UBF's 26 technical and 3 advisory committees, which in turn are tasked to discuss all issues relevant to the UAE banking and financial services ecosystem.
-UAE Banks Federation also includes a CEOs Consultative Council, which consists of chief executives of other member banks.
+UBF has a 22-member Advisory Council consisting of CEOs and General Managers from member banks and institutions, which oversees the implementation of UBF's policies and activities.
+The CEOs Council also makes directional decisions through UBF's General Secretariat for UBF's 26 technical and 3 advisory committees, who in turn are tasked to discuss all issues relevant to the UAE banking and financial services ecosystem.
+The UAE Banks Federation also includes a Consultative Council, which consists of chief executives of other member banks.

 For further information, please contact: